state-alchemists/zrb/docs/getting-started.md

   </p>
 </div>

-Zrb comes with some built-in task definitions.
-To run a Zrb task, you need to follow the following pattern:
+Zrb comes with some built-in Tasks.
+To run a Zrb Task, you need to follow the following pattern:

 ```bash
 zrb [task-groups...] <task-name> [task-inputs...]